klaidliadon/umbrella-content/en/tools/s_facebook.md

 * If you want to encrypt notification emails you receive from Facebook, read Part 1 on Security.

-* Access Facebook through a Tor-enabled browser at [https://facebookcorewwwi.onion/] (https://facebookcorewwwi.onion/).
-(Learn how to use Tor for [Linux] (umbrella://lesson/tor-for-linux), [Mac] (umbrella://lesson/tor-for-mac-os-x) or [Windows] (umbrella://lesson/tor-for-windows).)
+* Access Facebook through a Tor-enabled browser at [https://facebookcorewwwi.onion/](https://facebookcorewwwi.onion/).
+(Learn how to use Tor for [Linux](umbrella://lesson/tor-for-linux), [Mac](umbrella://lesson/tor-for-mac-os-x) or [Windows](umbrella://lesson/tor-for-windows).)

 * You can turn on encryption in the Facebook Messenger iOS and Android apps, though not on a desktop.
 Click *i*, *Settings*, *Secret Conversation*, *Turn On*, or click the lock icon when you open any new conversation.
-(Read Facebook's instructions [here] (https://www.facebook.com/help/messenger-app/1084673321594605?helpref=uf_permalink).)
+(Read Facebook's instructions [here](https://www.facebook.com/help/messenger-app/1084673321594605?helpref=uf_permalink).)

 * Default privacy settings for Facebook posts apply to video streamed on Facebook Live, too.
 You can adjust the settings for any individual post.
-(Read Facebook's instructions [here] (https://www.facebook.com/help/120939471321735?helpref=related).)
+(Read Facebook's instructions [here](https://www.facebook.com/help/120939471321735?helpref=related).)

 * From any page on Facebook, open the Help menu under the question mark icon and select *Privacy Checkup* or *Privacy Shortcuts* for quick answers about privacy and your account.